Top 5 Christmas Digital Marketing Campaigns this December

 Some of the games feature nods to Google products – the Google Home speaker makes an appearance in the translation game – but the microsite is more focused on educational content for children to enjoy.

 The content is also available in an app.
-And the Santa Tracker itself will work across a range of devices including on smartwatches and Google Home.
+And the Santa Tracker itself will work across a range of devices including on smart watches and Google Home.
 Kids just have to ask ‘Where is Santa’ for the smart speaker to respond with his current location.

-Here’s our favourite Christmas campaigns from 2017
+Here are our top Christmas campaigns from 2017…

 Bookseller Waterstones is gearing up for the gift-giving season with a beautifully illustrated Gift Guide.
 A Winter Wonderland scene features categories like ‘Stocking Fillers’ and ‘Festive Reads’ to help you pick a gift for every friend and family member.